Take a tour of the Azure IoT Central UI

 The top menu appears on every page:

-- To search for device templates and devices, enter a Search value.
+- To search for devices, enter a Search value.

 - To change the UI language or theme, choose the Settings icon.
 Learn more about managing your application preferences

 - To get help and support, choose the Help drop-down for a list of resources.
 You can get information about your application from the About your app link.
 In an application on the free pricing plan, the support resources include access to live chat.

 - To sign out of the application, choose the Account icon.

 You can choose between a light theme or a dark theme for the UI:

 The option to choose between light and dark themes isn't available if your administrator has configured a custom theme for the application.

 Dashboard is the first page you see when you sign in to your IoT Central application.
 You can create and customize multiple application dashboards.
 Learn more about adding tiles to your dashboard